 - To fulfill the Senior Honors Study requirement, students will revise a paper written for one of their Department seminars.
 This paper will be submitted to the appropriate external examiner as part of the honors evaluation process.

 - Honors minors in political science will be required to have at least five credits in political science.
-Among these credits there must be one introductory course (POLS 001, 002, 003 or 004; a first year seminar does not count), one course in political theory, and one course in one other subfield.
-The political theory requirement can be met by enrolling in one of the following:
+Among these credits there must be one introductory course (POLS 002, 003 or 004; a first year seminar does not count), one course in political theory, and one other political science course and one (1) of the two unit honors preparations offered by the department.
+The political theory requirement can only be met by enrolling in one of the following:

 - Ancient Political Theory (Pols 11)

 - Ancient Political Theory (Pols 100)